Enrique1987/databricks/01_01_Data_Enginner_Associate/Exam-Preparation-Certified-Data-Engineer.md

 **Which of the following compute resources is availabe in DAtabricks SQL**

-	SQL warehouses
+&nbsp;&nbsp;&nbsp;&nbsp;QL warehouses

 **Wich of the following is the benefit of using the Auto Stop feature of Databricks SQL wharehoues ?**
-    Minimizes the total running time of warehouse
+&nbsp;&nbsp;&nbsp;&nbsp;Minimizes the total running time of warehouse

 **Alerts destinations that Support Databricks SQL**
-    Slack, Webhook, Teams, Email
+&nbsp;&nbsp;&nbsp;&nbsp;Slack, Webhook, Teams, Email

 **A data engineering team has a long-running multi-tasks Job.
 The team members need to be notified when the run of this job completes.
 Which of the following approaches can be used to send emails to the team members when the job completes ?**

-	They can configues email notification settings in the job page
+&nbsp;&nbsp;&nbsp;&nbsp;They can configues email notification settings in the job page

-A data engineer wants to increase the cluster size of an existing Databricks SQL warehouse.
+**A data engineer wants to increase the cluster size of an existing Databricks SQL warehouse.

-**Which of the following is the benefit of increasing the cluster size of Databricks SQL warehouses ?**
+Which of the following is the benefit of increasing the cluster size of Databricks SQL warehouses ?**
-	Improves the latency of the queries execution
+&nbsp;&nbsp;&nbsp;&nbsp;Improves the latency of the queries execution

 **Which of the following describes Cron syntax in Databricks Jobs ?**
-    Its an expression to represent comples job schedule that can be defined programmatically
+&nbsp;&nbsp;&nbsp;&nbsp;Its an expression to represent comples job schedule that can be defined programmatically

 **The data engineer team has a DLT pipeline that updates all the tables at defined intervals until manually stopped.